cyborg24/wpbrute/README.md

-## wpbrute
+# wpbrute

-# Bruteforcing CMS users' passwords via the XMLRPC interface.
+## Bruteforcing Wordpress CMS users' passwords via the XMLRPC interface.
 This script is a PoC for the "Brute Force Amplification Attack" exploit against XMLRPC interfaces enabling the *system.multicall()* method (enabled by default).

 The *system.multicall()* method allows multiple calls to be sent within a single HTTP request.
 Using this "wrapper", malicious attackers can carry out a large number of login attempts (bruteforce) with a minimal network impact, consequently making them stealthier and more efficient.